simonvh/pita/docs/installation.rst

 - Fluff v1.62

-  Fluff is a python package that contains several scripts to produce publication-quality figures for next g$ The source is available on github `<https://github.com/simonvh/fluff>`_
+  Fluff is a python package that contains several scripts to produce publication-quality figures for next generation sequencing data.
+  The source is available on github `<https://github.com/simonvh/fluff>`_